fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 #### Build

-The term 'build' has different meanings in different languages.
+The term "build" has different meanings in different languages.
 In some languages, there is no need for a build step.

 In general when we talk about building we mean preparing software to run on the platform where it's intended to run.
 This might mean, for example, that if you've written your application in TypeScript, and you intend to run it on Node, then the build step might be transcoding the TS into JS.